svanas/delphereum/README.md

 8. [A 3-minute Smart Contract and Delphi - Part 1](https://medium.com/@svanas/a-3-minute-smart-contract-and-delphi-61d998571d)
 9. [A 3-minute Smart Contract and Delphi - Part 2](https://medium.com/@svanas/a-3-minute-smart-contract-and-delphi-part-2-446925faa47b)
 10. [QuikNode, Ethereum and Delphi](https://medium.com/@svanas/quiknode-ethereum-and-delphi-f7bfc9671c23)

+## Case study

+Bankless is a DeFi desktop app with the highest possible yield on your stable coin savings.

+Made with Delphi, Bankless is a small and simple dapp that makes it super easy to transfer your savings from one lending protocol to another with the click of one button.

+You can download Bankless [for Windows](https://www.microsoft.com/store/productId/9P50F616XCDJ) or [for macOS](https://apps.apple.com/us/app/id1521153171).

 ## License